ktor-doc-jp/ktor-doc-jp/pages/features/default-headers.md

     class: io.ktor.features.DefaultHeaders
 ---

-This feature adds default set of headers to HTTP responses.
-List of headers is customizable, and `Date` header is cached to avoid building complex strings on each response.
+This feature adds a default set of headers to HTTP responses.
+The list of headers is customizable, and the `Date` header is cached to avoid building complex strings on each response.

 {% include feature.html %}